toolprint/homebrew-tap/README.md

 *   **✨ Feature Request:** Have an idea to improve the formula or installation process?
 [Suggest a new feature](https://github.com/toolprint/homebrew-tap/issues/new?template=feature_request.yml).

 Before creating a new issue, please check to see if a similar one has already been opened.

+## License

+The source code for this Homebrew tap is available under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

+The Toolprint CLI binary distributed by this formula is licensed under a separate EULA.

 ---